airbytehq/airbyte-interop-catalog/catalog/shopify/generated/dbt_project/models/README.md

 | `rate` | The proportion of the line item price that the tax represents as a decimal. | `MISSING` | ❌ 0.00 | No good match found. |
 | `title` | The name of the tax. | `transactions.source_name` | 🟢 0.70 | 'transactions.source_name' is presumed to align with 'title' based on context, dealing with tax-related naming. |

-### Mapping from Airbyte `orders` to Fivetran `order`
+### Mapping: Airbyte `orders` to Fivetran `order`

 - Table Match Confidence Score: 🟢 0.95
 - Table Completion Score: 🟢 0.85

-#### Evaluation

-The table mapping is evaluated to have a high table match score due to the comprehensive outline of field mappings that are appropriately correlated with reasonable confidence to the target schema.
-However, there are fields with 'MISSING' expressions which moderately reduce the completion score as they indicate where the source schema lacks equivalent or meaningful matches.
+- Summary Self-Evaluation: _The table mapping is evaluated to have a high table match score due to the comprehensive outline of field mappings that are appropriately correlated with reasonable confidence to the target schema.
+However, there are fields with 'MISSING' expressions which moderately reduce the completion score as they indicate where the source schema lacks equivalent or meaningful matches._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |